Communicating During a Disaster

-Your family may not be together when disaster strikes, so plan how you will contact one another.
-Think about how you will communicate in different situations.
+Your family may not be together when disaster strikes, so plan how you will contact one another before an emergency happens.

 - Limit non-emergency phone calls.
-This will minimize network congestion, free up “space” on the network for emergency communications and conserve battery power if you are using a wireless phone;
+This will minimize network congestion, free up “space” for emergency communications, and conserve battery power if you are using a wireless phone.

 - If you do not have electric power in your home, consider using your car to charge cell phones or listen to news alerts on the car radio.
-But be careful – don’t try to reach your car if it is not safe to do so, and remain vigilant about carbon monoxide emissions from your car if it is a closed space, such as a garage;
+But use caution – do not try to reach your car if it is not safe to do so, and be aware of carbon monoxide emissions from your car if it is a closed space, such as a garage.

 - Tune-in to broadcast and radio news for important news alerts.

-For more information about communicating in disasters visit: www.ready.gov/family-communications
+For more information about communicating before, during & after a disaster visit: www.ready.gov/family-communications